nushell/nushell.github.io/book/variables_and_subexpressions.md

 The parentheses contain a pipeline that will run to completion, and the resulting value will then be used.
 For example, `(ls)` would run the [`ls`](/commands/docs/ls.md) command and give back the resulting table and `(git branch --show-current)` runs the external git command and returns a string with the name of the current branch.
 You can also use parentheses to run math expressions like `(2 + 3)`.

 Subexpressions can also be pipelines and not just single commands.
-If we wanted to get a list of filenames larger than ten kilobytes, we can use an subexpression to run a pipeline and assign the result to a variable:
+If we wanted to get a table of files larger than ten kilobytes, we could use a subexpression to run a pipeline and assign its result to a variable:

 ```
-> let names_of_big_files = (ls | where size > 10kb)
+> let big_files = (ls | where size > 10kb)
-> $names_of_big_files
+> $big_files
 ───┬────────────┬──────┬──────────┬──────────────
  # │    name    │ type │   size   │   modified
 ───┼────────────┼──────┼──────────┼──────────────